hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 ##Quality Control - Trimming

+Let us revisit the workflow that we introduced in Session I. We got as far as taking the raw reads and running them through FASTQC to see whether our samples were good enough quality to proceed.

 ![Workflow](../img/rnaseq_workflow_trimming.png)

-###How to clean reads using *Trimmomatic*
+### Trimmomatic

-Once we have an idea of the quality of our raw data, it is time to trim away adapters and filter out poor quality score reads.
+Now that we have an idea of the quality of our raw data, it is time to trim away adapters and filter out poor quality score reads.
 To accomplish this task we will use [*Trimmomatic*](http://www.usadellab.org/cms/?page=trimmomatic).

 *Trimmomatic* is a java based program that can remove sequencer specific reads and nucleotides that fall below a certain threshold. *Trimmomatic* can be multithreaded to run quickly.